aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/migration-from-earlier-versions-of-aspose-slides-for-java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-10-0/_index.md

 {{% /alert %}}
 ## **Public API Changes**
 #### **Chart series animation API has been added to ISequence**
-The new 2 methods have been added to com.aspose.slides.ISequence interface.
+The new 2 methods have been added to aspose.slides.ISequence interface.

 ```javascript
 ```